Oklahoma-Data-Science-Workshop/.github/profile/README.md

 ## Funding

-Summer Pilot Grant from DISC.
+2025 Summer Pilot Grant from the Institute for Data in Social Change at the University of Oklahoma.